seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 **CASSIUS**
 Brutus, this sober form of yours hides wrongs;
-And when you do them–
+And when you do them--

 **BRUTUS**
 Cassius, be content.